 Wrappers are a way to group certain paragraphs together that should be distinguished from the main flow of text in some way.
 For example, if you have multiple paragraphs in an extract, those would be wrapped accordingly.
 Some other examples are poems, letters, epigraphs, and lists.
-See “” for more on this.
+See “Add a Wrapper” for more on this.

 In your Word manuscript, wrappers look like this:

 Sections are the main chunks of your manuscript—you probably use words like chapters, parts, appendixes, prefaces, etc., to describe the sections in your book.
-At Hederis, we have special styles to mark your section breaks (see “” to learn more).
-These section break styles tell our app where and how to split up your manuscript, and these breaks are used to create book features like your ebook table of contents (you can have more granular control over that if you want to – check out “” for more).
+At Hederis, we have special styles to mark your section breaks (see “Add a Section” to learn more).
+These section break styles tell our app where and how to split up your manuscript, and these breaks are used to create book features like your ebook table of contents (you can have more granular control over that if you want to – check out “Automatically Generate a Table of Contents” for more).
 In Word, section breaks look like this: